JoinColony/colonyNetwork/docs/_Interface_IMetaColony.md

 ### `addNetworkColonyVersion`

 Adds a new Colony contract version and the address of associated `_resolver` contract.
-Secured function to authorised members
+Secured function to authorised members.

-*Note: Calls `IColonyNetwork.addColonyVersion`*
+*Note: Calls `IColonyNetwork.addColonyVersion`.*

 **Parameters**